 There are many advantages to truck driving as an independent contractor:

-• Opportunity to earn more.
+- Opportunity to earn more.
 Most 1099 positions pay more wages than W-2 jobs, giving you more earning potential.
 While it is true you’ll need to pay additional taxes, tax deductions are key.

 While there are pros and cons to any job classification, it ultimately comes down to what you’re looking for in a truck driving job.
-Many of our flex drivers enjoy the freedom of being able to work when they want, allowing them to have a good work-life balance.
+Many of our flex drivers enjoy the freedom of being able to work the days they want, allowing them to have a good work-life balance.
 In the Fundamental Flex Program, drivers are in control of what runs they take, their earnings, their taxes and their time off.

 Interested in working for Fundamental Labor Strategies?
 View our available jobs and apply online today!